Jigwas/supML/README.md

 Additionally, we briefly explain the techniques we utilized to underline our comprehensive understanding of the models' conceptual baselines.
 Finally, we assess our results and apply our best model to a new dataset to predict the outcome.

-The dataset in question contains 90001 real-life observations of Switzerland's housing market described and structured into 100 different variables.
+The dataset in question contains 90001 real-life observations of Switzerland's real estate market described and structured into 100 different variables.

 ## 2 Data Cleaning